pkardas/notes/books/go/notes.md

 Servers need a way to handle metadata on individual requests.
 Go uses a construct called the context.

 Context - an instance that meets the Context interface.
-An empty context us a starting point: each time you add metadata to the context, you do so by wrapping the existing context using one of the factory functions in the context package.
+An empty context is a starting point: each time you add metadata to the context, you do so by wrapping the existing context using one of the factory functions in the context package.

 Cancellation - a request that spawns several goroutines, each one calling a different HTTP service.
 If one service